casper-network/docs-archive/dapp/deploying-contracts.md

 ### Advanced Deployments
 CasperLabs supports complex deployments.
 To learn more about what is possible visit [GitHub](https://github.com/CasperLabs/CasperLabs/blob/master/docs/CONTRACTS%2Emd).

-## Sending a Deployment to the DevNet
+## Sending a Deployment to the Testnet

 The easiest way to deploy a contract is to use an existing public network.
-CasperLabs provides a Developer Net for this.
+CasperLabs provides a Testnet for this.

 * Go to [CasperLabs Clarity](https://clarity.casperlabs.io) and create an account.
 * Place your private key in a location that you can access during the deployment.
 * Request tokens from the faucet to fund your account.

-The host name of the DevNet is 'deploy.casperlabs.io'  The DevNet always runs the most recent released version of the software
+The Testnet is operated by external validators that can accept transactions at the following endpoints:

+* deploy.casperlabs.io
+* 18.219.70.138
+* 62.171.172.72
+* 52.88.90.57
+* 116.203.69.88
+* 35.158.200.94

+The default port is 40401

 ### Check the Client Version
 There are 2 versions of the client - Scala and Python.